 - If you do not already have a social security number, you will be required to apply for one.
 Please ask your ISSS advisor for the procedure.

 - There are two types of practical training:

-- Attendance at an OPT Workshop (held every Monday at 3:30pm at the International Student Center; prior registration not required) is mandatory before an advisor can meet with you on an individual basis to answer specific questions about your current situation and OPT.
+- Attendance at an OPT Workshop (held the second and fourth Monday of the month at 3:30pm at the International Student Center; prior registration not required) is mandatory before an advisor can meet with you on an individual basis to answer specific questions about your current situation and OPT.